olxbr/BarterDude/README.md

         data=msg.body
     )
     if msg.body == "fail":
+        prometheus.count(name="fail", description="fail again") # you can use prometheus metrics
         healthcheck.force_fail() # you can use your hooks inside consumer too msg.reject(requeue=True) # You can force to reject a message, exactly equal https://b2wdigital.github.io/async-worker/src/asyncworker/asyncworker.rabbitmq.html#asyncworker.rabbitmq.message.RabbitMQMessage